Alan Sonfist: Time Landscape

 Sonfist's breakthrough work, Time Landscape, was New York City's first urban forest.
 The juxtaposition of the pre-Colonial forest inside a modern-day city epitomizes the environmental conscience that Sonfist is known for.

 In his essay "The New Economics of Environmental Art," Jeffrey Deitch wrote of the piece:

-Alan Sonfist's New York York City-wide Time Landscape (1965-1978), most visible to the art world in its segment at the corner of La Guardia Place and Houston Street (1978), is an example of the artwork as a major urban-design plan.
+Alan Sonfist's New York York City-wide Time Landscape (1965-present), most visible to the art world in its segment at the corner of La Guardia Place and Houston Street, is an example of the artwork as a major urban-design plan.
 This ambitious and carefully researched undertaking consists of a network of sites throughout New York City's five boroughs, where sections of land have been restored to the way they might have appeared in the seventeenth century, before the advent of urbanization.
 Sonfist spent over ten years developing the project and finally pushing it to fruition.
 To complete the La Guardia Place site, he had to weave his way through community groups, local politicians, real estate interests, several arms of city government, art patrons, and their lawyers.
-It was only after shaping alliances with influential neighborhood politicians and agreeing to important compromises with community groups that Sonfist finally brought Time Landscape to completion ...
-Sonfist managed all of this without a patron or a sponsoring organization.
+It was only after shaping alliances with influential neighborhood politicians and agreeing to important compromises with community groups that Sonfist finally brought Time Landscape to completion.

+Pool of Virgin Earth

+A sealed clay pool filled with virgin earth was placed on top of toxic soil in Lewiston, New York.
+The seeds were naturally blown in by the surrounding environment and the pool developed into a small oasis of the natural habitat.
+Eventually, the park system used this method to cover the entire site.